Bulgaria

 Travel

 Project venue: Hotel Primavera in the district town of Pazardzhik (45000 inhabitants).
-The town is located in Thrace, Southern Bulgaria, 100 km/ 62 mi away from the Bulgarian capital Sofia.
-The distance from the town to the site is approx. 10 km/5.5 mi, approx. 15-20 min drive.
+The city is located in Thrace, southern Bulgaria, 100 km/ 62 mi away from the Bulgarian capital, Sofia.
+The distance from the town to the site is approximately 10 km/5.5 mi, approximately a 15-minute drive.
 A daily BHFS shuttle/car service is arranged for the participants to bring them to the site and back to the hotel.

 The recommended air terminal: Sofia (Bulgaria, 100 km/ 62 mi away)